CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 ---

-## Solution – Network Isolation
+## Solution Stage 1 – Network Isolation

-To resolve the conflict, I moved the lab onto an isolated internal VMware LAN segment.
+To resolve the DHCP conflict, I originally moved the lab onto an isolated internal VMware LAN Segment.

 This allowed DC01 to become the controlled DHCP and DNS source for the lab network.

 Actions taken:

-- Switched the lab to an internal LAN segment
+- Switched the lab to an internal LAN Segment
 - Removed VMware NAT DHCP interference
 - Renewed the client DHCP lease
 - Confirmed the client received an address from the correct subnet
+- Confirmed DC01 was handling DHCP and DNS for the client workstation

 ![LAN Isolation](../Evidence/Infrastructure/VMware_Internal_LAN_Segment_Isolation.png)

 ![NAT Conflict](../Evidence/Infrastructure/VMware_NAT_Configuration_Conflict.png)

+This solved the DHCP conflict and created a stable internal domain network.
+However, the isolated LAN Segment did not provide a working internet route for domain clients.
+That limitation was later discovered and corrected during SteenDesk Ticket #006.

 ---

-## DHCP Result
+## DHCP Result After Initial Isolation

 After isolating the network and renewing the lease, DHCP worked as intended.

-Final DHCP result:
+Initial DHCP result:

 | Setting | Value |
 |---|---|